Vitali Klitschko vs. Odlanier Solís: Background

 The first press conference of the fight was officially held in Cologne and both fighters and managers attended the press conference.
 At the press conference, neither fighter or promoter etc. spoke English, as there was no need to.
 Odlanier Solis does not speak English and Vitali Klitschko had no need to as the press conference and fight is in Germany.

 There had been some trash talk up to the fight.
 Odlanier Solis has accused Vitali Klitschko for spreading rumors about him, that he is lazy, because of how he trains.
 Solis said that he is in perfect shape and ready to defeat Klitschko.

-Vitali Klitschko on the other hand said that he will get rid of Odlanier Solis from the boxing world, after Solis has stated several times that he will defeat Klitschko, end his reign and send him to retirement.

-Vitali Klitschko had earlier said that he had fought some strong opponents, but never an Olympic gold medalist.
-(Which is false, as he faced Lennox Lewis, who is a former Olympic Gold Medalist).
+Vitali Klitschko on the other hand said that he will get rid of Solis from the boxing world, after the challenger stated several times that he will defeat Klitschko, end his reign and send him to retirement.
+Klitschko had earlier said that he had fought some strong opponents, but never an Olympic gold medalist (which was inaccurate as he faced Lennox Lewis, who was an Olympic Gold Medalist).
 He also said that he expected a tough and close fight against a young and talented fighter.
 Solis' manager Ahmet Öner had also accused Vitali Klitschko for avoiding this fight for a long time.

 The second press conference was held on March 14 in Cologne.
 The press conference was quiet and there were no trash talk at the conference, although they both promised a knockout.

-Fight
+Before the fight, there was also a public work-out held on 16 March at the Mercedes-Benz Center in Cologne.

 Ticket sales for the fight started on January 26 on www.eventim.de.
 The prices for the fight started at €25.

-The official weigh-in for the fight took place in Cologne, Germany, on March 18.
+The official weigh-in for the fight took place in Cologne, Germany, on 18 March.
 It took place at Karstadt Sport Breite Straße.
 The official weight for the two fighters was as follows: Vitali Klitschko weighed in at 249.5 lbs., while Odlanier Solis weighed in at 247 lbs.

-Before the fight, there was also a public work-out.
-It was held on March 16 at the Mercedes-Benz Center in Cologne.
-Both camps came and showed themselves for the press and public.

 The supervisor for the fight was Charles Giles.
 The commissioner for the fight was the Bund Deutscher Berufsboxer and Tom Loeffler (K2 Promotions) was the promoter.

+The fight

 Vitali Klitschko defeated Odlanier Solis in the first round.
 Solis went down near the end of the opening round, getting hit by a right hook to the temple.
 He immediately began grabbing his right knee upon attempting to get to his feet.
 He was able to make it to his feet.
 At that, the referee waved an end to the bout.